-Ultrasonography: Recommendations for
+Ultrasonography: Recommendations for its appropriate use

 in routine antenatal care in Nigeria

 Federal Medical Centre

 See also presentation

 Obstetric ultrasonography has grown in popularity since it was introduced over four decades ago.
 It had proliferated and its use if not controlled, which suggests that ad hoc use is open to misuse and could be a drain on the limited human and economic resources available without corresponding improvement in fetal and maternal outcomes.

 The objective of this paper is to review current literature on the appropriate use of ultrasound during routine antenatal care and make recommendations for the appropriate use of ultrasound in Nigeria.
 The concern is that the Federal Republic of Nigeria is the largest black nation in the world with a vast population.
 Despite the amount of human and material resources available, the majority of the population are still living below the poverty line.
 Only 50% of the women receive antenatal care and if scarce resources are wasted on unnecessary equipment and the performance of scans by unskilled practitioners, technical, human and financial resources are wasted that could be used to increase access to the services and improve maternal and neonatal outcomes.

 Extensive search mechanisms available through the WHO Headquarters electronic resources (The OVID, Medline, Popline and Cochrane data bases) were searched and other sites, such as the Blackwell SYNERGY and on-line journals.
 A manual search was also conducted, and Google search to determine the type of information available to the lay public.
 54 papers were obtained for review.